-EIV Income and IVT Reports
+EIV Income Reports

-The data shown on income and income validation tool (IVT) reports is updated quarterly.
+The data shown on income reports is updated quarterly.
 Data may be between 3 and 6 months old at the time reports are generated.

-The PHA will obtain income and IVT reports for annual reexaminations on a monthly basis.
+The PHA will obtain income reports for annual reexaminations on a monthly basis.
 Reports will be generated as part of the regular reexamination process.

-Income and IVT reports will be compared to family-provided information as part of the annual reexamination process.
+Income reports will be compared to family-provided information as part of the annual reexamination process.
 Income reports may be used in the calculation of annual income, as described in Chapter 6-I.C.
 Income reports may also be used to meet the regulatory requirement for third party verification, as described above.
 Policies for resolving discrepancies between income reports and family-provided information will be resolved as described in Chapter 6-I.C. and in this chapter.

-Income and IVT reports will be used in interim reexaminations to identify any discrepancies between reported income and income shown in the EIV system, and as necessary to verify earned income, and to verify and calculate unemployment benefits, Social Security and/or SSI benefits.
+Income reports will be used in interim reexaminations to identify any discrepancies between reported income and income shown in the EIV system, and as necessary to verify earned income, and to verify and calculate unemployment benefits, Social Security and/or SSI benefits.
 EIV will also be used to verify that families claiming zero income are not receiving income from any of these sources.

-Income and IVT reports will be retained in participant files with the applicable annual or interim reexamination documents.
+Income reports will be retained in participant files with the applicable annual or interim reexamination documents.

-When the PHA determines through EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 14, Program Integrity.
+When the PHA determines through income reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 14, Program Integrity.